Penetration Testing

 Go to CoursesPenetration Tester / Ethical Hacker

-, is responsible for identifying and exploiting vulnerabilities in systems, networks, and applications.
+A Penetration Tester, also known as an Ethical Hacker, is responsible for identifying and exploiting vulnerabilities in systems, networks, and applications.
 Their goal is to find weaknesses before malicious hackers do, helping organizations strengthen their defenses.

 What Does a Penetration Tester Do?